kath-o-reilly/Zika-LAC-Outbreaks/README.md

 There are several folders;
 ## Code
 The code used for the modelling of ZIKV transmission.
-The matlab code is used for the parameter estimation and the R code is used to output the analysis
+The matlab code is used for the parameter estimation and the R code is used to output the analysis.
+The full number of files used aren't provided bt it should be possible to repeat the parameter estimation.
 ## Data
 Several (largely .csv) files of the data used in the analysis
 ## CountryReports